B1ACK917/btpb/README.md

 ## Motivation

 **Tcl (Tool Command Language )** is a high-level, general-purpose, interpreted, dynamic programming language, which is commonly used in rapid prototyping, scripted applications, GUIs, and hardware design flow.
 Large Language models have become widely used tools in the community to assist in code generation.
 As the coding capabilities of these models continue to improve, we have noticed that the Tcl language lacks comprehensive **benchmarks** and **training datasets**.
-Therefore, we have created an **open-source Tcl training dataset and benchmark** set to help the community understand and enhance their LLMs' Tcl capabilities, which is the BTPB dataset.
+Therefore, we have created an **open-source Tcl training dataset and benchmark** set to help the community understand and enhance their LLMs' Tcl capabilities, which is the TTBD dataset.